HMS-Core/hms-ecommerce-demo/README.md

 You can also download the zip file containing the code in this page

 2. Copy jks file and agconnect-services.json to app folder.
+About how to get these files, you can refer to [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/config-agc-0000001050196065)

-3. Update jks file information in app/build.gradle file.
+3. Update jks file information and application ID in app/build.gradle file.

 4. Build the application from the command line: